What you get

 1 —

-Using humour to boost your marketing effectiveness.
+Using humour to drive your marketing ROI.

+On day one it went out to almost 21 million people: over 950,000 actively engaged with it on social.
 In the first six weeks of the campaign, five million people watched the ad on YouTube, with 73% of people saying they liked it.

 The business result?